-Fig 3.4 (based on 20/50) vs. Fig 3.3 (based on 4/10): the authors don't say it explicitly, but the sharpness of the log-likelihood function is measured formally by the second derivative at the point where it is a maximum.
+Fig 3.4 (based on 20/50) vs. Fig 3.3 (based on 4/10): the authors don't say it explicitly, but the sharpness of the log-likelihood function is measured formally by the second derivative at the point where the function attains its maximum.

-3.3 The log likelihood
+The log likelihood 3.3